 As identified above the institutional requirements and skills differ from a partner to another.
 This reality defeats the whole purpose of developing a joint curricular if that is to be taken in its literal meaning.
 Due to this reason, the dissemination of the developed joint curricular takes an innovative approach with the context of the EURASIA project.
 Rather than forcing all the partner institutions to use a uniform curricular, the EURASIA encourages to build a custom curriculum to each partner based on their skills and requirements, by selecting different combinations of modules from the module base.
 The module compatibility assessment framework and the skills assessment framework in combination provide the appropriate tools to make this process feasible.
-However, unlike with the module compatibility assessment framework, the skills and the requirements audit has been planned to carried out during the module requisition stage, so that at the time of building the custom curricular, each institution can test each module against the actual skills and the requirements of the institution.
+However, unlike with the module compatibility assessment framework, the skills and the requirements audit has been planned to carry out during the module requisition stage, so that at the time of building the custom curricular, each institution.